 - Fraud, Waste, Abuse, and Other Inappropriate Billing Services from an Out-of-Network Provider that are determined to be not payable as a result of fraud, waste, abuse or inappropriate billing activities.
 This includes an Out-of-Network Provider's failure to submit medical records required to determine the appropriateness of a claim. - Free Care Services you would not have to pay for if you did not have this Plan.
-This includes, but is not limited to government programs, services received during a jail or prison sentence, services you get from Workers Compensation benefits, and services from free clinics. - If Worker's Compensation benefits are not available to you, this Exclusion does not apply.
+This includes, but is not limited to government programs, services received during a jail or prison sentence, services you get from Workers Compensation benefits, and services from free clinics.

+If Worker's Compensation benefits are not available to you, this Exclusion does not apply.
 This Exclusion will apply if you get the benefits in whole or in part.
-This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party. - Growth Hormone Treatment Any treatment, device, drug, service or supply (including surgical procedures, devices to stimulate growth and growth hormones), solely to increase or decrease height or alter the rate of growth. - Health Club Memberships and Fitness Services Health club memberships, workout equipment, charges from a physical fitness or personal trainer, or any other charges for activities, equipment, or facilities used for physical fitness, even if ordered by a Doctor.
+This Exclusion also applies whether or not you claim the benefits or compensation, and whether or not you get payments from any third party.

+- Gene Therapy Gene therapy as well as any Drugs, procedures, health care services related to it that introduce or is related to the introduction of genetic material into a person intended to replace or correct faulty or missing genetic material. - Growth Hormone Treatment Any treatment, device, drug, service or supply (including surgical procedures, devices to stimulate growth and growth hormones), solely to increase or decrease height or alter the rate of growth. - Health Club Memberships and Fitness Services Health club memberships, workout equipment, charges from a physical fitness or personal trainer, or any other charges for activities, equipment, or facilities used for physical fitness, even if ordered by a Doctor.
 This Exclusion also applies to health spas.